ProV1denCEX/Tushare.jl/README.md

   ** incremental compilation may be broken for this module **
 WARNING: Method definition #range(Any, typeof(Base.range), Any, Any) in module Base overwritten.
 ```
-That's ok as the range(a, b) behavior is no more appreciated in Julia.
+That's ok as the range(a, b) behavior is no longer appreciated in Julia.
 This issue might be fixed by other packages.
 For more info: https://github.com/JuliaLang/Compat.jl/issues/640

 ## Package Needed
 - HTTP.jl